You deserve better

 Why is eye protection important?

-Eyes are also mucous membranes, which means pathogens can enter through them.
+Eyes are part of the mucous membrane, which means pathogens can enter through them.
 A typical path of infection for the common cold, for example, is touching one's eyes with contaminated hands.

 Narwall provides a solid barrier to prevent you from touching your face—otherwise a difficult thing to stop doing.